mohammedhsaini/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-Project Overview :
+Project Overview
+Welcome to the Credit Card Fraud Detection project.
+This project represents my completion of the "Predicting Credit Fraud with R" guided project on Coursera.
-Welcome to Credit Card Fraud Detection with R. In this project, you will learn how to use R to identify fraudulent credit card transactions with a variety of classification methods and use R to generate synthetic samples to address the common problem of classification bias for highly imbalanced datasets—the class of interest (fraud) represents less than 1% of the observations.
+I learned how to identify fraudulent credit card transactions using a variety of classification techniques while working on this project, and I also learned how to create synthetic samples using R to combat the problem of classification bias for highly unbalanced datasets, where the class of interest (fraud) accounts for less than 1% of the observations.
-Class imbalance can make it difficult to detect the effect independent variables have on fraud, ultimately leading to higher misclassification rates.
-Fixing the imbalance allows the minority class (fraud) to be better learned by the classifier algorithms.
+Class imbalance can make it challenging to determine the impact independent factors have on fraud, which eventually results in greater misclassification rates.
+Correcting the imbalance enables the fraud class to be better represented by the classifier methods.

 Project Objectives :